 Savontai is a student and community leader: he works at UW Tacoma both in the Office of Student Transitions and as an MSL instructor, and works with the AVID (Advancement Via Individual Determination) program through Tacoma Public Schools.
 He has also worked on issues such as homelessness, poverty, and access to quality education and is looking forward to participating in the Sustainable Development in East Africa program during the winter 2018 quarter.

-Ashley Richardson (Sustainable Urban Development, BA 2018)Ashley Richardson (Sustainable Urban Development, BA 2018) Ashley is a member of the Global Honors program and a 2017-2018 recipient of the Bamford Fellowship in Global Engagement.
+Ashley Richards (Sustainable Urban Development, BA 2018)Ashley Richardson (Sustainable Urban Development, BA 2018) Ashley is a member of the Global Honors program and a 2017-2018 recipient of the Bamford Fellowship in Global Engagement.
 Ashley looks forward to studying abroad in Cape Town, South Africa in September 2017, where she will be studying the education system in post-apartheid Cape Town.

 As a Bamford Fellow, Ashley will also be conducting research regarding global systems and cultural flows in relation to poverty, hunger, and conflict over vital resources within the education system in Cape Town, as well as the role of NGO’s in promoting equality amongst all students. **Ashley also has been awarded the HI USA Explore the World Travel Scholarship for 2017!